kunWangkun/d2SBin/README.md

 	`…`

 ### 4. Evaluate output
-We provide a script *evaluation.py* for computing performance of binning with two different types of output.
+We provide a script *evaluation.py* for computing performance of binning with the two formats of output mentioned above.
 The usage can be viewed by typing *python evaluation.py -h* on the command line:

 - Options: